ririthm/ber3/README.md

-# NutriMatch: Personalized Food Recommendation System
+# NutriMatch: Food Recommendation System

-NutriMatch is a personalized food recommendation system that delivers tailored meal suggestions based on user preferences and nutritional profiles.
-The application is deployed via Docker and accessible through a user-friendly web interface, providing seamless and efficient food recommendations.
+NutriMatch is a food recommendation system that provides personalized meal suggestions based on users' nutritional preferences.
+The application is containerized using Docker and accessible through a user-friendly web interface, offering seamless and efficient food recommendations.

 ## Struktur File
 ```